Master Drools Programming - Learn How to Write Drools Rules

 exists, forall and collect

-After completing this course you have a better understanding of which kind of problems could be solved with Drools and how to write most common business rules in Drools DSL.
+After completing this course, you better understand which kinds of problems could be solved with Drools and how to write the most common business rules in Drools DSL.

 Who this course is for: